 What is a Mediation Information Assessment Meeting (MIAM)?

-A MIAM is run by an independent mediator with yourself and the aim is to work out whether your issues can be sorted by mediation or whether it will have to involve going to court.
+A Mediation Information and Assessment Meeting (MIAM) is run by an independent mediator with yourself and the aim is to work out whether your issues can be sorted by mediation or whether it will have to involve going to court.

 The mediator will explain your options, how mediation works and its benefits, as well as the likely costs – and if you’re likely to qualify for free mediation and legal aid.